-If you’re part of the roughly 60% of Americans who pay someone else to prepare their tax return, then there’s a good chance that you’ve had to make more than one visit to the preparer’s office because you forgot something.
-Since preparing taxes happens only once a year, we’ve put together a little refresher to help you gather all the documents you need beforehand.
+If you’re part of the roughly 60% of Americans who pay someone else to prepare their tax return, then there’s a good chance you’ve had to make more than one visit to the preparer’s office because you forgot something.
+And understandably, given how many different documents are necessary come tax time.
+To save you a trip next year, we’ve put together a tax prep checklist to help ensure you gather all of the documents you need beforehand.

-Even if you’ll be returning to the same tax preparer you’ve used for years, it’s always wise to bring along some identification.
+Even if you’ll be returning to the same tax preparer you’ve used for years, it’s always wise to bring along some form of identification, such as a driver’s license.
 This is especially important if you plan on requesting a refund anticipation loan (rapid refund), since preparers are required to keep a copy of your current ID on file.

-Your income tax return must reflect all of your income – not just most of it or what you remember.
-This is important because any income that doesn’t make it onto your return can result in penalties and interest for under-reported and under-paid taxes.
+Your income tax return must reflect all of your income, not just most of it or what you remember.
+Any income that doesn’t make it onto your return can result in penalties and interest for under-reported and underpaid taxes.

-For tax purposes, income is any money you receive from any source that is not a gift.
-This includes social security, retirement benefits, sale of real estate, investments (including dividends), bank interest, alimony, gambling and, of course, wages.
+For tax purposes, income is defined as any money you receive from any source that is not a gift.
+This includes Social Security, retirement benefits, proceeds from real estate sales, investments (including dividends), bank account interest, alimony, gambling winnings and, of course, wages.
 Income from your job, or jobs, will be reflected on W-2s.
-All other sources of income, such as money earned as an independent contractor, will be reported on a 1099 of one form or another.
+All other sources of income, such as money earned as an independent contractor, will be reported on a 1099.

 Some often overlooked sources of income that you will need to have documentation for are: